 Benjamin Lilly was one of the greatest hunters and most fascinating characters of the quickly civilizing West.
 He dressed like a mountain man, preferred sleeping outdoors to a proffered room and bed, and would sometimes walk hundreds of miles in pursuit of a single elusive bear.
 From childhood hunts in the 1870s until his death in the latter part of the 1930s, Mr. Lilly was what we’d now call an “anachronism:” a man still inhabiting an earlier time– and in many ways, the last of his kind.
-Ben was an unrepentant atavist, a proud throwback, a devout adherent to archaic ways of being that he believed to be more meaningful and heroic.
-Or at least more tolerable…. and more vitally experienced!
+Ben was an unrepentant atavist, a proud throwback, and a devout adherent to archaic ways of being that he believed to be more meaningful and heroic.
+Or at least more tolerable… and more vitally experienced!

 Ben was known far and wide for his incredible stamina when walking or running.
 He carried only the barest essentials in his surplus pack, with no more bedding than a wool blanket and a tattered canvas tarp.
 When he philosophized that “Property is a handicap to man” he wasn’t proposing some socialist manifesto, but rather, a recipe for camping light!
 Long before beatniks, hippies, and punks– Ben Lilly preached the importance of owning little so that our things don’t own us.
 He preferred liberty and free time over possessions he couldn’t carry on his back, and eschewed anything that required constant maintenance and thus a sedentary life.

 Lilly was a latter-day Daniel Boone in his canvas pants, brogans, and a coonskin cap, packing a Winchester 1886 or 1894 rifle and a huge handmade knife.
 Like Boone before him, he endlessly sought out new vistas and challenges, in an attempt to escape the population density and social propriety that his relentless hunting of lions and bears had actually helped make possible.
-He lives on as a larger-than-life legend among the rural folk of Louisiana, Texas, New Mexico and Arizona…. and particularly among the individualistic residents of the Gila National Forest where he hunted throughout the latter half of his life.
+He lives on as a larger-than-life legend among the rural folk of Louisiana, Texas, New Mexico, and Arizona… and particularly among the individualistic residents of the Gila National Forest where he hunted throughout the latter half of his life.
 Only recently have the last folks died who could remember having met Lilly, and their children and grandchildren continue to be the keepers and tellers of his timeless tale.

 As he himself tells it in Frank Dobie’s The Legend of Ben Lilly, “My reputation is bigger than I am.
 It is like a shadow when I stand in front of the sun in late evening.”

-He was not merely blowing his horn, but hearing and heeding a call.
+He was not merely blowing his horn but hearing and heeding a call.

 It’s said that some people are born “marching to a different drummer,” leading them in a different direction than the vast majority of their civilized kind.
-They may be legendary heroines or salty folk heroes, long-forgotten heretics or anonymous hermits ensconced in their howling caves.
+They may be legendary heroines or salty folk heroes, long-forgotten heretics, or anonymous hermits ensconced in their howling caves.
 And even Jesus needed forty days and forty nights in the wilderness– away from the prattle and preconception of village life– in order to fully experience the truth of self and the reality of God.

-A few such fringe-dwellers have managed to earn the accolades or acknowledgment of their society through some combination of ability, fortune, and circumstance: Intemperate military officers, whose disobedience of official orders somehow results in his army’s victory, in what turns out to be a pivotal fight.
+A few such fringe-dwellers have managed to earn the accolades or acknowledgment of their society through some combination of ability, fortune, and circumstance: Intemperate military officers, whose disobedience of official orders somehow results in their army’s victory, in what turns out to be a pivotal fight.
 Women with besmirched reputations and incorrigible attitudes, who prove their mettle during a siege by “Red Leg” guerillas or a frontier cholera outbreak.
 Individuals who are just warming up when others are already running from the heat.
 Courageous leaders and founders of important social, religious and artistic movements, who started out the kinds of kids that not even the strictest schoolmarm could make sit still in their seats.
 They are often the last to give up the olden ways, and also the first to try something strange and new.
 They may laugh or cry a little more freely than others do– or else stubbornly cling to silence, and tightly cleave to solitude.

-Their fevered allegiance to a calling or a way of being has always come at a cost, be it a misunderstanding, oppression or neglect.
-Among Native American tribes such personalities were highly valued as soothsayers, healers, teachers, and agents of Spirit during moments of crisis…. but the remainder of the time their wild-eyed intensity could be just a little too much for their brethren, resulting in medicine men and shamans usually setting up their lodges at the extreme outer edges of any village or camp.
+Their fevered allegiance to a calling or a way of being has always come at a cost, be it a misunderstanding, oppression, or neglect.
+Among Native American tribes such personalities were highly valued as soothsayers, healers, teachers, and agents of Spirit during moments of crisis… but the remainder of the time their wild-eyed intensity could be just a little too much for their brethren, resulting in medicine men and shamans usually setting up their lodges at the extreme outer edges of any village or camp.

 Ol’ Ben’s fervent and archaic form of Christianity did not exclude drawing spiritually from the natural world: “I always sleep better [on the earth],” he tells us.
 “Something agreeable to my system seeps into it from the ground.”